-- 4.1 The Committee REQUESTED that the Department of Agriculture provides it with: - 4.1.1 An update on the status and progress of the draft Veterinary Bill; - 4.1.2 A proposed plan or intervention to support the South African Pork Producers Organisation in establishing a more formal and structured organisational framework; and - 4.1.3 An update on the current biosecurity measures in place, as well as the associated budget allocations and expenditure related to biosecurity. - 4.2.
-The Committee RECOMMENDED that the Minister of Agriculture, Economic Development and Tourism engage with the following national counterparts and provide regular updates to the Committee: - 4.2.1 The Minister of Employment and Labour, regarding ongoing changes in labour legislation affecting the agricultural sector, particularly in relation to the alignment of the sector with Employment Equity (EE) requirements.
-The Committee noted that the rigid application of EE targets, without due consideration for the unique characteristics of the agricultural sector, posed significant compliance challenges; and - 4.2.2 The Minister of Home Affairs, regarding the issue of illegal foreign nationals.
-The Committee emphasised the need for urgent and collaborative intervention to address this matter, as it impacted not only employment compliance, but also broader concerns related to rural safety and social stability.
+- 4.1 The Committee REQUESTED that the Department of Agriculture provide it with: - 4.1.1 An update on the status and progress of the Draft Veterinary Bill; - 4.1.2 A proposed plan or intervention to support the South African Pork Producers Organisation in establishing a more formal and structured organisational framework; and - 4.1.3 An update on the current biosecurity measures in place, as well as the associated budget allocations and expenditure related to biosecurity. - 4.2.
+The Committee RECOMMENDED that the Minister of Agriculture, Economic Development and Tourism engage with the following national counterparts and provide regular updates to the Committee: - 4.2.1 The Minister of Employment and Labour, regarding ongoing changes in labour legislation affecting the agricultural sector, particularly in relation to the alignment of the sector with employment equity (EE) requirements.
+The

+- Committee noted that the rigid application of EE targets, without due consideration for the unique characteristics of the agricultural sector, posed significant compliance challenges; and - 4.2.2 The Minister of Home Affairs, regarding the issue of illegal foreign nationals.
+The Committee emphasised the need for urgent and collaborative intervention to address this matter, as it has an impact not only on employment compliance, but also on broader concerns related to rural safety and social stability.

-4. Acknowledgements
+5. Acknowledgements

-The Chairperson expressed sincere appreciation to the members of the Committee and to the stakeholders from the agricultural industry for their valuable contributions and constructive engagement, which significantly contributed to the success of the meeting.
+The Chairperson expressed sincere appreciation to the Members of the Committee and to the stakeholders from the agricultural industry for their valuable contributions and constructive engagement, which significantly contributed to the success of the meeting.